-Students locked out of their room or apartment may visit their specific Hall/Area Office during normal business hours (8:30 a.m. – 5:00 p.m., Monday through Friday).
+Students locked out of their room or apartment may visit their specific area office during normal business hours (8:30 a.m. – 5:00 p.m., Monday through Friday).

-If a student is locked out after-hours (5:00 p.m. – 8:30 a.m., Monday through Friday) on the weekends, or on a University break, the student may contact the Resident Advisor (RA) on Call for their building to access to their room.
-A student ID card is required before a student will be allowed back into his/her room.
-After three "after-hours" lock outs, students will be charged $15.00 to their student account for each additional after-hours lock-out.
-Lock out counts will reset at the end of each academic year.
+If a student is locked out after-hours (5:00 p.m. – 8:30 a.m., Monday through Friday) on the weekends, or on a University break, the student may contact the Resident Advisor (RA) on-call for their building to gain access to their room.
+A student ID card is required before a student will be allowed back into their room.
+After two lock outs per semester, students will be assessed a $25.00 fee to their student account for each additional lock-out.
+Lock out counts will reset at the end of each semester.

 Residence hall keys are not to be duplicated or loaned.
 Students are prohibited from placing their own locks on individual doors.